RikGr/blog/_posts/2022-07-14-Control-an-IoT-device-based-on-Microsoft-Graph-API-data.-Azure-Logic-Apps-and-Azure-Functions-make-it-easy!.md

 - I use a Logic App to authenticate with my Outlook Calendar and retrieve all my appointments via the Office 365 Outlook "Get Events" action.
 This action leverages the Microsoft Graph API to get the data in.
 This Logic App runs every minute.
 - Next, I put the retrieved JSON file with all my appointments to a storage account.
-- Finally the logic app sends a POST request to the Function App 1 to let it know it can grab new data from the storage account.
+- Finally the logic app sends a POST request to the Function 1 to let it know it can grab new data from the storage account.

 ![logic app](/images/blog-3.3.png)

 The next step is to pick up this raw data and do some calculations on it.
-This happens in the Function App 1.
+This happens in the Function 1.
 Using Powershell it picks up the data from the storage account and calculates if there are appointments within 5 minutes.
-Based on the results it sends a POST request out to the second Function App.
+Based on the results it sends a POST request out to the second Function.
-Below you see the script of Function App 1 (the script that I actually wrote myself):
+Below you see the script of Function 1 (the script that I actually wrote myself):

 ```powershell
 using namespace System.Net